Trying to decide whether to visit Crete in winter? Or perhaps you already have plans and you want to know what to do once you get here?

 While I wouldn’t call Crete a Christmas destination, per se, if you happen to be in Heraklion in December you should make sure to stop by the Heraklion Christmas Market.
-While small, there’s a skating rink for kids, booths with local crafts for sale, and overall festive atmosphere.
+While small, there’s a skating rink for kids, booths with local crafts for sale, and an overall festive atmosphere.

 Since I was in the city for two weeks, I got to stop by many times.
-I preferred going after day when you can appreciate the Christmas lights on the trees, but it was also fun (and less crowded) during the day!
+I preferred going after the day when you can appreciate the Christmas lights on the trees, but it was also fun (and less crowded) during the day!

 Visit the Palace of Knossos – Sans Crowds

-The Palace of Knossos is one of the most famous archealogical sites in Europe, but it’s insanely crowded during the summer.
+The Palace of Knossos is one of the most famous archeological sites in Europe, but it’s insanely crowded during the summer.
 If you want to visit without fighting through throngs of people, go during the off-season!